premchander-revature/interviewquestions/JDBC - IS/Jdbc - IS.md

 ---

-28:How to create a table dynamically from java using jdbc?
+28:How to create a table dynamically from java using jdbc?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)